-A search conducted without prior approval by a judge (in the form of a warrant) is unreasonable under the Fourth Amendment to the U.S. Constitution with the exception of a few situations.
+A search where one has a reasonable expectation of privacy conducted without prior approval by a judge (in the form of a warrant) is unreasonable under the Fourth Amendment to the U.S. Constitution with the exception of a few situations.
 Such exceptions arise quite frequently in day-to-day police investigations.
 Arizona v.
 Gant

 (2009) 556 U.S. 332, 338.

 The Reader’s Digest Version: A warrantless search of someone incident to an arrest can make such a search proper even the suspect is ultimately not arrested, but merely cited and released.
 While the summary herein involves federal law, not state law, it is a tricky argument to make in state court and probably should not be attempted.